PCSX2/pcsx2/README.md

 * GPU: 8800gt or better (for Direct3D10 support)
 * RAM: 1GB on Linux/Windows XP, 2GB or more on Vista

-**Note**: Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately owned Playstation 2 console to use the emulator.
+**Note**: Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately owned PlayStation 2 console to use the emulator.

 **Note:** PCSX2 mainly takes advantage of 2 CPU cores.
 As of r4865 PCSX2 can now take advantage of a 3rd core using the MTVU speedhack.
 This can be a significant speedup on CPUs with 3+ cores, however on GS limited games (or on dual core CPUs) it may be a slowdown.